 We write to be seen and to see the world anew.
-In this generative writing workshop, you’ll practice the art of crafting a compelling personal essay.
-During our 10 weeks together, you’ll master the steps toward becoming a published essayist, including how to generate ideas, develop drafts, offer and receive constructive feedback, revise your own work, pitch and submit to editors, and build and sustain a writing community.
+In this generative writing workshop taught by the award-winning author, journalist and essayist Kristen Millares Young, you’ll practice the art of crafting a compelling personal essay.
+You’ll master the steps toward becoming a published essayist, including how to generate ideas, develop drafts, offer and receive constructive feedback, revise your own work, pitch and submit to editors, and build and sustain a writing community.

-We’ll read and discuss essays by Elissa Washuta, Melissa Febos, Ada Calhoun, Jane Wong, Jennifer Finney Boylan and Elizabeth Rosner.
+We’ll read and discuss essays by Elissa Washuta, Melissa Febos, Ada Calhoun, Jane Wong, Jennifer Finney Boylan, Gloria Anzaldúa, Audre Lorde and Elizabeth Rosner.
 Then you’ll write in response to timed, instructor-designed prompts based on these writers’ works.
 You’ll leave our time together with two workshopped essays that are ready for submission.

 Those interested in writing and publishing personal essays and adding new ideas to our social discourse.

 - How to shape a basic concept into a viable essay